West Coast Wilderness Railway: Change in operations

 In February 2013 the Federal Group announced that it would be terminating its lease of the railway in April 2013, citing a downturn in business and a need for investment in infrastructure had made the railway no longer viable.
 The Tasmanian government responded by estimating that maintaining the railway would cost $15 to $20 million, and that the government alone could not fund it.

 Following track rehabilitation work, the railway re-opened between Queenstown and Dubbil Barril on 6 January 2014.
 It resumed operation along its full length on 14 December 2014.
 It is operated by the Abt Railway Ministerial Corporation, a Government of Tasmania corporation.

 Rolling stock

+Locomotives

 For the commencement of operations, three of the five former Mount Lyell Mining & Railway Company locomotives were purchased.
 A fourth was purchased from the Tasmanian Transport Museum in 2019.
 The only former Mount Lyell locomotive not preserved was scrapped in the 1960s.

 Two former Mount Lyell Mining & Railway Company Drewry Car Company diesel locomotives that had seen further service with the Emu Bay Railway and Tasmanian Government Railways were purchased.